 Ping An International Finance Centre Futian CBD, Futian, Shenzhen, China, 518000

 Lianhua Mountain Hongli Road Futian District, Shenzhen 518028, China

-Of course, the closest is Zhuhai, the charming small Chinese town that is literally just across the border.
-Cross at Gongbei and take one of the many taxies that await there.
-Our favorite area to explore would be Beishan– with its tea houses and independent stores, however, there are many other options of where to stay depending on what sort of weekend you are looking for.
+Of course, the closest is Zhuhai, the charming little Chinese town that is literally just across the border.
+Cross at Gongbei and take one of the many taxis that await there.
+Our favorite area to explore would be Beishan–with its tea houses and independent stores, however, there are many other options of where to stay depending on what sort of weekend you are looking for.
 There are many heritage sites and things to explore, so if you have no plans, why not try hopping over!

 Gongbei Border 3 Qiaoguang Rd, Xiangzhou Qu, Zhuhai Shi, Guangdong Sheng, China, 519020